NethServer/docs/administrator-manual/en/mail.rst

 to a remote server, errors may occur.
 For instance,

 * the network connection fails, or
-* the other server is down or is overloaded.
+* the other server is down or is overloaded

 Those and other errors are *temporary*: in such cases, |product|
 attempts to reconnect the remote host at regular intervals until a limit is reached.
 The :guilabel:`Message queue lifetime` (formerly :guilabel:`Queue message lifetime`) slider changes this limit.
 By default it is set to *4 days*.

 .. index::
    pair: email; always send a copy